Maximus7474/Squad44Bot/README.md

 3. Setup the roles and channels in `config.json`, remember set each id as a string not a number.
   - You need to setup language and guild id manually if not it won't work.
   - It is also possible to setup the roles and channels through slash commands as long as you're the administrator on the server.
-4. Run `npm install` to install the dependancies
+4. Run `pnpm install` to install the dependancies
-5. Run `npm run start` to start the bot
+5. Run `pnpm run start` to start the bot

 ## Security Tip